reaktor/chef-debian/README.md

 Description
 -----------

 Configures (official) Debian Apt repositories.
-Includes also a LWRP to add and pin a Debian repository.
+Includes also a LWRP which can be used to add and pin a Debian repository.

 Requirements
 ------------